appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/switch-group.md

 <!-- vale on -->

 This page provides information on using the Switch Group widget(available in AI Assistant Apps).
 The Switch Group allows users to select multiple boolean options from a predefined list.
-It is useful in scenarios where several related toggle choices need to be presented together, such as feature toggles or preference settings.

  <ZoomImage